patrick-levesque/herd-xdebug-toggler/README.md

 ## Extension Settings

-This extension provides the following configurable settings:

 #### Automatic Detection

-When enabled, Xdebug will be automatically toggled on breakpoint changes or debug sessions.
+When enabled, Xdebug will be toggled automatically during debug sessions or breakpoint changes.

 #### Detection Mode

-Allows you to select the detection mode for toggling Xdebug.
-This setting only applies when **Automatic Detection** is enabled.
+Specifies how automatic detection operates (only applies when **Automatic Detection** is enabled):

-- **Debug Session** (default): Enables Xdebug when a debug session is started and disables Xdebug when the debug session is stopped.
-This mode is more reliable as it automatically manages Xdebug activation, ensuring it is only enabled when needed.
+- **Debug Session** (default): Enables Xdebug when a debug session starts and disables it when the session ends.
+This mode is more reliable and ensures Xdebug is active only when needed.

-- **Breakpoint Detection**: Monitors breakpoints in the current workspace and automatically enables Xdebug when a breakpoint is added.
-It will disable Xdebug when all breakpoints are removed.
-In this mode, at least one breakpoint must be added or removed to toggle Xdebug when a project is opened.
+- **Breakpoint Detection**: Monitors breakpoints in the current workspace and enables Xdebug when a breakpoint is added.
+Xdebug is disabled when all breakpoints are removed.
+At least one breakpoint must be toggled to activate Xdebug after opening a project.

 #### Show Notifications

-When enabled, the extension will show notifications when Xdebug is toggled (enabled/disabled).
-When disabled, extension logs can still be found in the Output Panel under **Herd Xdebug Toggler**.
+When enabled, notifications appear when Xdebug is enabled or disabled.
+If disabled, logs remain available in the **Output → Herd Xdebug Toggler** channel.

+#### Herd Pro Xdebug Detection (**macOS only**)

+When enabled, integrates with Herd Pro [Xdebug Detection](https://herd.laravel.com/docs/macos/debugging/xdebug-detection) to automatically route requests to a PHP process with Xdebug, without requiring Xdebug to be globally enabled and Herd services to restart.
+Works even for embedded web applications where Xdebug browser extensions cannot be used.
+Requires [Herd Pro](https://herd.laravel.com/).